shawenyao/jekyll-now/_posts/2020-05-03-Turnip-Pricing.md

 | Saturday a.m. | -0.2054 | 0.3844 | -0.5343 |
 | Saturday p.m. | -0.2562 | 0.3297 | -0.7771 |

 It's clear.
-If we have to fix our timing of selling, Wednesday a.m. seems to be the optimal choice in terms of Sharpe ratio.
+If we have to fix our timing of selling, Wednesday a.m. seems to be the optimal choice both in terms of expected return and Sharpe ratio.

 ## Strategy: Sell on Wed a.m. and Go Away